Schizophrenia Among Drug and Alcohol Addicts: Treatment and Statistics

 - Residual: Individuals who no longer display obvious symptoms of schizophrenia, but who have been affected by the disorder in the past, have residual schizophrenia.
 Although they may no longer experience profound delusions or hallucinations, people with residual-type schizophrenia may retain less debilitating symptoms of the disease.

 - Undifferentiated: This subtype refers to individuals who have symptoms of the disorder that cannot be clearly defined according to the other subtypes.
 For instance, they may have disorganized speech combined with occasional hallucinations or delusional beliefs, but to a milder degree than individuals who clearly meet the diagnostic criteria.

-How to Identify the Signs of Schizophrenia
+Understanding the Roots of Schizophrenia

 Neurologists, psychiatrists, and biologists are still researching the origins of schizophrenia.
 There are several popular theories about the roots of this disease; however, many researchers agree that in any given person, schizophrenia may come from a combination of sources: